lydiaesther/Challenge1/README.md

-1. Create a pivotal tracker board.
+1. Created a pivotal tracker board.

-2. Re-design using html and css
+2. Re-design an html page using css

+3. Linked pages